 4 – Cardio Equipment

-After you take care of the basic strength training items it’s time to consider cardio and endurance traininig.
+After you take care of the basic strength training items it’s time to consider cardio and endurance training.
 A basic jump rope is a quick and easy way to get your cardio in.
-Exercise bike, rowing machine, elipticals and treadmills are all good cardio exercises.
+Exercise bike, rowing machine, ellipticals, and treadmills are all good cardio exercises.
 It’s important to find a cardio exercise you enjoy or at least tolerate.
-I personally prefer elipticals and would rather use anything other than a treadmill.
+I personally prefer elipticals or stationary bikesa and would rather use anything other than a treadmill.
 I like to mountain bike so another option is using a trainer stand with my bike.

 If your goal is strength training than you need an Olympic bar.
 It is the cornerstone of many great strength exercises such as squats, deadlifts, bench presses and more.
 Don’t skimp on this item or you’ll be buying another one after you start using it.
 Get a 45 lb bar with 150ksi strength steel shaft.